Trappe, Pennsylvania: History

-European settlers arrived in the area of Trappe in the early 18th century and included many German immigrants.
+European migrants settled in Trappe starting in 1717 and included many German immigrants.
 They had landed at the port of Philadelphia and moved west, where land was available.

 One of the oldest extant buildings in town is Augustus Lutheran Church.
 Construction of the old church began in 1743 following the arrival of Lutheran minister Henry Melchior Muhlenberg, who emigrated from Germany in 1742.
 After a severe storm on February 16, 1860 that damaged the colonial building, it was saved and restored by his grandson William Augustus Muhlenberg.
 It is the oldest unchanged Lutheran church building in the US in continuous use by the same congregation and has been designated a National Historic Landmark.

 A c.
 1830 building across from Augustus Lutheran Church served as the US Post Office until 1929, when operations were moved to a larger regional location.
 The post office/general store is now a private residence.

 Trappe is also home to the Henry Melchior Muhlenberg House, which is listed on the National Register of Historic Places.
 The building has been restored and is operated as a museum by the Historical Society of Trappe, Collegeville, Perkiomen Valley, Inc.

 The Speaker's House, home of Frederick Muhlenberg, is another historic site in Trappe that is open to the public.
 It is currently undergoing restoration.